Sciss/Mellite/README.md

 ## building

-Mellite builds with sbt 0.13 and Scala 2.12.
+Mellite builds with [sbt](http://scala-sbt.org/) 0.13 and Scala 2.12.
 The last version to support Scala 2.10 is 2.10.2.
 The dependencies will be downloaded automatically from Maven Central repository, except for snapshots during development.
+For convenience, the [sbt script by Paul Phillips](https://github.com/paulp/sbt-extras) has been included, which is covered by a BSD-3-clause license.
+Therefore, on Linux and Mac you can just use `./sbt run` or `./sbt universal:packageBin` to get going without having to separately install sbt.

 Dependencies not found are all available from their respective [GitHub repositories](https://github.com/Sciss?tab=repositories), so in case you want to build a snapshot version, you may need to check out these projects and publish them yourself using `sbt publish-local`.